Mahmoudz/Porto/README.md

 <Summary>Transformers</Summary>
 <br>

-Transformers (are the short name for Responses Transformers).

-They are equivalent to Views but for JSON Responses.
-While Views takes data and represent it in HTML, Transformers takes data and represent it in JSON.
+Transformers, short for Response Transformers, are equivalent to Views but for JSON Responses.
+While Views take data and represent it in HTML, Transformers take data and represent it in JSON.

-Transformers are classes responsible for transforming Models into Arrays.

-Transformers takes a Model or a group of Models "Collection" and converts it to a formatted serializable Array.
+Transformers are responsible for transforming Models into Arrays.
+They take a Model or a group of Models "Collection" and convert it to a formatted serializable Array.

 #### Principles:
 - All API responses MUST be formatted via Transformers.
-- Every Model (that gets returned by an API call) SHOULD have a Transformer.
+- Every Model (that gets returned by an API call) SHOULD have a corresponding Transformer.
 - A single Container MAY have multiple Transformers.
-- Usually every Model would have a Transformer.
+- Usually, every Model would have a Transformer to ensure consistency in the API response format.

 ***